-Inductive game theory has been developed to explore the origin/emergence of beliefs/knowledge of a person from his accumulated experiences of a game situation.
+Inductive game theory has been developed to explore the origin of beliefs of a person from his accumulated experiences of a game situation.
 So far, the theory has been restricted to a person's view of the structure not including another person's thoughts.
-In this paper, we explore the origin/emergence of one's view of the other's beliefs/knowledge about the game situation.
-We restrict our exploration to a 2-role (strategic) game, which has been recurrently played by two persons with switching the roles of positions (players).
-By switching roles, each person accumulates experiences of both roles and these experiences become the source of a person's (transpersonal) view about the other person's view.
-We show that as the degree of reciprocity increases, cooperation will emerge.
+In this paper, we explore the experiential origin of one's view of the other's beliefs about the game situation.
+We restrict our exploration to a 2-role (strategic) game, which has been recurrently played by two people who occassionally switch roles.
+By switching roles, each person accumulates experiences of both roles and these experiences become the source of his transpersonal view about the other.
+Reciprocity in the sense of role-switching is crucial for deriving his own and the other's beliefs.
+We consider how a person can use these for his behavior revision, and we define an equilibrium called an intrapersonal coordination equilibrium.
+Based on this concept, we show that cooperation will emerge as the degree of reciprocity increases.